signalfx/splunk-opentelemetry-examples/instrumentation/go/azure-functions/README.md

 ### Create a Function App in Azure

+Create a Function App in Azure to host this new function.

+Using Visual Studio Code on Mac OS, press `Function + F1`, and then enter `Create new Function App in Azure (Advanced)` in the top menu bar.
+The `Advanced` option is required so we can choose `Linux` as the target OS rather than the default of `Windows`, which won't work for this example.

-Create a Function App in Azure if you don't already have one.
-For my example, I used `opentelemetry-Go-examples` as the function name, and used the region of “West US 2” with Go v20 as the runtime.
+In my case, I used `opentelemetry-go-examples` as the function name, and used the region of “West US 2” with Go v1.21.4 as the runtime.

 ![Azure Function App](./images/azure-function-app.png)